Smith-012/small_web_projects/README.md

 ## About
 This repository collects compact, eye-catching front-end projects and UI experiments — perfect for learning, remixing, or adding visual polish to your sites.
 Each folder contains a small demo (usually an HTML file) demonstrating a specific effect or component.

-If you'd like, I can add live thumbnails, a single demo index page, or enable GitHub Pages so each demo has a hosted preview.

 ## Demo preview (idea)
 Add an `assets/` folder with screenshots or short animated GIFs, then link them here or build a single `index.html` that shows live iframes/previews.
 Example:
 - assets/404.gif → shown next to "404 Page Not Found"